-Finally in 1816 they experimented with alcohol and white petroleum oil (a fuel similar to kerosene).
+At the beginning of the 19th century, the brothers Claude and Nicéphore Niépce developed the first known internal combustion engine and the first direct fuel injection system.
+In 1816 they experimented with alcohol and white petroleum oil (similar to kerosene).
 They discovered that kerosene-type fuel could be vaporized.
-Being able to be vaporized made the fuel highly flammable.
+By being vaporized, it made the fuel highly flammable.

-In 1874, George Brayton developed and patented a 2-stroke oil-fed constant pressure motor, "The Ready Motor".
-This engine used a metered pump to supply fuel to an injection device in which the oil vaporized by air and burned when it entered the cylinder.
-Brayton engines were used to supply mechanical power.
+In 1874, George Brayton developed and patented a 2-stroke oil-fired constant pressure engine, "The Ready Motor."
+This engine used a metering pump to supply fuel to an injection device in which oil was vaporized by air and burned as it entered the cylinder.
+Brayton motors were used to supply mechanical power.

 Hot bulb motors

-The hot bulb motor is the predecessor of the diesel engine.
-The first prototype of the hot bulb engines was developed in 1886.
-The first models built of this type of engine were produced from 1891 by Richard Hornsby and Sons.
+The hot bulb engine is the predecessor of the diesel engine.
+The first built models of this type of engine were produced starting in 1891 by Richard Hornsby and Sons.
 In this type of engine they used a low pressure fuel injection system.

-However, the original cycle proposed by Rudolf Diesel in 1892 was a constant temperature cycle (a cycle based on the Carnot theory) that would require much more compression than is necessary for compression ignition.
-The idea of Diesel was to compress the air so strongly that the temperature of the air exceeded that of combustion.
+The original cycle proposed by Rudolf Diesel in 1892 was a constant temperature cycle.
+Diesel's idea was to compress the air so hard that the air temperature exceeded that of combustion.

-In later years, Diesel realized that his original cycle would not work and adopted the constant pressure cycle.
-Diesel, in the description of the corresponding patent, no longer mentions that the compression temperatures must exceed the combustion temperature.
-Now all that is mentioned is that the compression must be high enough for the ignition.
+In later years, Diesel realized that its original cycle would not work and adopted the constant pressure cycle.
+Diesel, in the corresponding patent description, no longer mentions that compression temperatures must exceed combustion temperature.
+Now all that is mentioned is that the compression must be high enough for ignition.